Trip report: Overland Track, Tasmania—part 2, before the walk

 Table Of Contents

-Links to other parts of this trip report:
+Other parts of this trip report:

 I should have pulled this into its own post as well, instead of incorporating it into the April report.
 But blog posts are not written in stone, and I can cut and paste and re-edit it.